scollins83/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][warped_boxes]

 In order to actually get bona-fide lane lines from those convolutions, I used the numpy polyfit function to fit the left and right lanes to a 2nd degree polynomial (I did also explore what other orders of polynomials would do during tuning, but those results obviously weren't great).
+This code is in video_processor.py lines 174 through 183.

 After finding those lines, clear lines could be obtained.
 ![alt text][lines_only]